5 smart ways to invest your stimulus check

 Many robo-advisors also automatically rebalance your portfolio when it finds opportunities.
 Many also offer free tax-loss harvesting services.

 Using a robo-advisor is a step of ease below picking index funds and ETFs.
 You just invest and the robo-advisor does the rest for you.
 Robo-advisor options are offered by some of the globe’s largest financial institutions, but many let you open an account with little or no minimum deposit.

-Blue chip stocks come from well-established and often large companies that are known for performing well even during market downturns.
+Blue-chip stocks come from well-established companies that have a reputation for strong performance — even during market downturns.
 Many also pay dividends.
 These are regular payments made to stockholders.

-One issue, however, is that shares of blue chip stocks can be expensive.
+One issue, however, is that shares of blue-chip stocks can be expensive.
 However, some brokerages like Fidelity and SoFi let you invest fractional shares.
-This means you can invest as little as you want to buy a proportional chunk of a stock.
+This means you can invest as little as $1 to buy a proportional chunk of stock.